arocnies/arocnies.github.io/_drafts/easy-playground-for-terraform-ansible.md

 Saving the output content to file as needed allows for fewer assumptions on when and how the inventory is retrieved.

 > For a local playground either option is fine.
-This post will use _local_file_.
+This post will use _output_.
 When using an output, save the inventory to a file using `terraform output -raw <name of output>`
 {: .prompt-info }

-> Remember, **[composition over inheritance](https://www.terraform.io/language/modules/develop/composition)**!
-If you find yourself in a situation where submodules are generating inventories, then you're probably creating an unfortunate dependency.
+> Remember, **[composition](https://www.terraform.io/language/modules/develop/composition)**!
+If you find yourself in a situation where submodules are generating inventories, then there's a good chance you're creating an unfortunate dependency.
 > Your inventory should only be known to your top module.
 {: .prompt-warning }